Rated Excellent Online

 HMO Licensing Requirements and Compliance

 Lenders will also check whether there are any outstanding enforcement notices or compliance issues with the local authority.
 Before applying for a secured loan on an HMO, it is worth ensuring all licensing is in order and that any outstanding compliance matters have been resolved.
+The compliance landscape for HMOs is also subject to frequent change, and requirements vary significantly between local authorities.
+Specialist HMO lenders typically have in-house expertise to assess compliance across different council areas.

 Article 4 Directions and Planning Considerations

 Where an Article 4 direction is in force, any property operating as an HMO without the required planning permission is potentially subject to enforcement action.
 Lenders will check the planning status of an HMO property and will want evidence of the relevant planning permission where Article 4 applies.
+Your solicitor can obtain planning history via a CON29 search and direct confirmation from the local planning authority.

 The existence of an Article 4 direction can actually support the value of an HMO that has the correct permission, as it restricts further HMO conversions in the area and therefore limits competition.
 However, it also means that a property used as an HMO without permission would need to revert to residential use if sold, which affects its investment value and therefore its value as security.